lastobelus/obsidian-pull-from-downloads/README.md

 ## What it does
 - Adds `Pull from Downloads…` to the file explorer context menu for both folders and files (files use their parent folder).
 - Shows your most recent Downloads (newest first), with optional whitelist/blacklist filters and a configurable list length.
 - Moves (default) or copies the chosen file into the target folder.
-If the file is a `.zip`, it is extracted into that folder; collisions can either be versioned (default) or overwritten.
+Zip extraction is optional (on by default); collisions can either be versioned (default) or overwritten.
 - Refreshes the file explorer and shows a brief notice once done.
 Errors are surfaced with notices.

 Perfect for AI-generated outputs: have your AI tool save a multi-file project as a zip in `~/Downloads`, then use this plugin to pull and extract it into the right spot in your vault in two clicks.